LitPage CMS API Access Is Live

 • workspace key management

-• site content operations
+• site content publishing

-1. create a workspace API key
+1. Create a workspace API key in LitPage.

-2. choose the target site
+2. Choose the target site ID.

-The production base URL is:
+The base v2 endpoint is:

 https://build.lit.page/api/v2/